ncase/anxiety/scenes/act1.md

 h: Everyone looks *fine*.

-b: Speaking of which, about this weekend's party invite... here's my FINAL decision:
+b: Speaking of which, about this weekend's party invite.
+Here's my FINAL decision:

 [You should go.](#act1g_go) `Game.OVERRIDE_CHOICE_LINE=true`